tiagocordeiro/tiagocordeiro.github.io/about.md

 ---
 layout: page
-title: About
+title: $whoami
-tagline: A few more words about this theme
+tagline: A few more words about this blog
 permalink: /about.html
 ---